 COVID-19 Vaccine Distribution and Administration by IHS Area

-As of July 31, 2022, the IHS is distributing all COVID-19 vaccines currently authorized or approved in the U.S., including Pfizer-BioNTech, Moderna, Janssen/Johnson & Johnson and Novavax.
+As of November 20, 2022, the IHS is distributing all COVID-19 vaccines currently authorized or approved in the U.S., including Pfizer-BioNTech, Moderna, Janssen/Johnson & Johnson and Novavax.
 The table below shows the total number of vaccine doses distributed and administered to date, per IHS Area, for facilities that chose to receive vaccine through the IHS jurisdiction.
 The data includes COVID-19 vaccinations administered to all ages and specialty groups authorized for emergency use or fully licensed by the Food and Drug Administration (FDA).
-The IHS administration rate is 70% of doses received.
-The IHS jurisdiction is administering all available full doses in accordance with FDA guidance.

 |Area||Total Doses Distributed*||Total Doses Administered**|